Temmermans/iot-device-simulator/readme.md

 ### Info

 Simple node server with package.json (for back-end) and bower.json (for front-end) to clone and jumpstart a Javascript project.
+The setup is MVC. every file has comments to what its purpose exactly is.

 ### Use